 Perhaps that will finally help Robin accept what has happened.
 But for the moment, he can't.

 'If some people can imagine that a person they love is alive in another world, why can't I imagine Maurice is alive in this one?
 An artist is a person who uses art to run away from reality.
 It's not wrong-it's survival.
-There's nothing wrong with me creating a world in which Maurice is alive.'

 Creating music has been huge therapy for Robin.
 His latest single, A Lover's Prayer, will be released at the end of September.
+Then he and Barry will begin writing the first Bee Gee album without Maurice.

 Meanwhile Robin is appearing as a judge on the BBC's Fame Academy.
 He says he's determined to identify and nurture the passion for music he shared with his brothers.
 Recently he was reminded of their own beginnings.

 'I was in the car on my way to London and Radio 2 was doing the Bee Gees story.
 They started playing the demos we'd made, then I heard Maurice talking.
-'Suddenly that feeling of helplessness and non-acceptance came flooding back.
-I don't think you can ever come to terms with something like this.
-But you can learn to live with it.

 'I'll never get used to living without Mo, but the painful things that surround what happened to him aren't so painful any more -- not so raw or so new.'
 And the brothers have resolved another difficulty - how the Bee Gees should carry on.

 'In the beginning, Barry and I couldn't decide if we were going got go forward with the name of the Bee Gees or just as Barry and Robin.

 'Now we've decided to continue as the Bee Gees because we feel we can and Maurice would have wanted it.